 Dr Peter Chai, an ingestible biosensors expert, has been involved in several studies to improve and measure drug adherence, including trials that have enrolled men who have sex with men with substance abuse disorders, and individuals with stigmatized or marginalized identities.
 His early research involved fieldwork on how people would integrate such interventions into their daily life.
 “It takes some groundwork to develop those messages.
 Once that is done, you can be honest with people who want to use the device or participate in the study, ” says Chai, who is also an assistant professor of emergency medicine at Brigham and Women’s Hospital.

 But traditional consent forms and data privacy policies are written in a very complex vocabulary that is very hard to understand even for a lawyer, says Gonzalez.
-A patient probably does not know what they’re signing, but still do it in order to access whatever treatment they need, she adds.
+A patient probably does not know what they’re signing, but still does it in order to access whatever treatment they need, she adds.

 When it comes to privacy-related concerns, the possible risk of third parties using that data in a way that affects the patient, for example while looking for a job, is a factor that contributes to loss of trust in this type of technology, says Gonzalez.
 Haga, whose background deals in genetics, says that such privacy concerns are still present in that field, but she did not view the information being transmitted through digital sensors any differently than other health data that we may or may not knowingly make available.